polarityio/oort/README.md

 ### API URL

 Enter the API URL for your OORT instance.
 This option defaults to pointing at the OORT production environment."
+The Client ID found on you OORT Polarity Integration

+### Client Secret

+The Client Secret found on you OORT Polarity Integration

+### Audience

+The Audience found on you OORT Polarity Integration

 ## Installation Instructions